DMZ22/novelnest/README.md

 License
 This project is for educational purposes only as part of my college minor project.
 Not licensed for redistribution or commercial use.

-Copyright © 2025 Yug Bothra
+Copyright © 2025 Devashish Moghe
 All rights reserved.
 This project is a personal college minor project and is not available for public reuse, modification, or distribution without explicit permission.